 How PepsiCo makes the perfect Cheetos with the help of Autonomous Systems

 PepsiCo is a leading food and beverage manufacturer, and Cheetos are one of their most famous snacks.
-But how can PepsiCo ensure they manufacture the perfect Cheetos every time, even as the production environment changes?
+But how can PepsiCo continue to ensure they manufacture the perfect Cheetos every time?

 Neal Analytics worked with the Microsoft AI engineering team and the Cheetos manufacturing experts to build, train, and deploy an Autonomous System leveraging the Microsoft Project Bonsai platform.
 This solution helps PepsiCo ensure the perfect Cheetos snack comes out each time.

 Optimizing production yield while ensuring quality is always a complex challenge.
 It is no different when it comes to manufacturing an irresistible snack like the Cheetos.

 From ingredient characteristics to equipment behavior, it takes significant effort for operators and automated control systems alike to ensure consistent quality.
 Changes in raw material and plant environment can affect the process.
 Although they are the same make and model, extruders across manufacturing lines will also have minor differences within their manufacturer’s tolerance range.
 Finally, like any mechanical equipment, each extruder is different and extruder behavior can change over time.

 To help with these aspects, PepsiCo was looking for a solution that would both ensure consistent quality and minimize waste

 To optimize the production yield, Neal Analytics worked closely with PepsiCo’s manufacturing team, from process experts to operators, and the Microsoft AI engineering team to design, train and deploy a Project Bonsai AI agent, aka a “brain.”
 This agent helps operators optimize the yield of the Cheetos extrusion process.